JouleCai/geospacelab/README.md

 pip install geospacelab --upgrade
 ```

+Note: The package is currently pre-released.
+The installation methods may be changed in the future.

-### Configuration for the first use
+### 4. Configuration for the first-time use
 Information will be displayed in the python console when you import the package at the first time.
-You will need to set the root directory for storing the data, and others including set cookies for some online datasets.
-For example, the madrigal database requires the user's full name, email, and affiliation to download the data.
-The users can set those parameters in their own config file which is located at "[your_home_directory]/.geospacelab/config.toml".
+You will need to set the root directory for storing the data, and other configurations, e.g., the cookies for some online database.
+A user's configuration file will be created at "[your_home_directory]/.geospacelab/config.toml".
+You can make settings there (For most of the cases, you don't need to change it).

+To access the madrigal database, it requires the user's full name, email, and affiliation to download the data.
+The user can set those parameters from python console when call the madrigal modules at the first time, or in the configuration file which is located at "[your_home_directory]/.geospacelab/config.toml".

 ## Usage